Code-Institute-Submissions/BeenThere-GoogleMapsApi/README.md

 - Thank you to all the teachers on the course; The videos and excercises were excellent.

 ### Content and Media
-- The blurbs for the cutomised google maps markers I got from the places own websites.
+- The blurbs for the cutomised google maps markers I got from the places' own websites.
 - The social media icons were from fontawesome.
 - All the pictures were copyright free and were downloaded from https://pixabay.com/.